-At that point she’d take out one of the dishes my grandmother gave her and she’d drop it on the floor to show how easily it would break.
-Don’t worry, she hated those dishes and actually kept a few in the kitchen cabinet only occasions just like this, to illustrate a point on how easily something that looks sturdy on the outside can easily break into pieces if we are not careful.
+At that point she’d take out one of the dishes my grandmother gave her and she’d drop it on the floor to show how easy it would break.
+Don’t worry, she hated those dishes and actually kept a few in the kitchen cabinet only on occasions just like this, to illustrate a point on how easily something that looks sturdy on the outside can easily break into pieces if we are not careful.

 Trust is built with open and honest communication between both parties.
 That is what transparency means when working together.

 Watch Your Words

 Part of "playing nice" is respect for the other party in this project.
 A client’s needs and concerns should be fully addressed by the designer.
 You are creating something visual and doing it in a way the client doesn’t understand.
 It is costing the client money and they are nervous about the outcome.

 They will have questions and may suffer silently (or not so silently) about the process and where it stands at any point.
 Sometimes you just have to hold the client’s hand and assure them everything will be okay and there are no monsters under the bed.

 Clients, on the other hand, must respect what the designer is doing for the project.
 They are professionals and they want to create a site that will do the best job for your business.
 They have other considerations, too, aside from pleasing you.

 A job well done is a testimonial to what the designer can create for other clients.
 It will be added to their portfolio as a sample of their work.
 If you are pleased with their work, you will need them to update the site as technology changes and your business grows.
 They want you to become a regular client for all your digital marketing needs… and there will be plenty as web technology evolves, as it does quite often.